VikaatGH/verilog-processor/README.md

-# verilog-processor
+# Verilog-Processor
-This project implements a Single Cycle 32-bit RISC-V Processor in Verilog language.
-The processor supports a set of RISC-V instructions, along a custom instruction, FLOOR_LOG, designed to compute the floor of the logarithm (base 2) of a register’s value.
+This project implements a 32-bit single-cycle RISC-V processor using Verilog.
+The processor supports a standard subset of RISC-V instructions and includes a custom instruction, floor_log, which computes the floor of the base-2 logarithm of a register's value.
+To demonstrate the functionality of the processor and the custom instruction, the project also includes an Assembly language program that calculates the floor_log of each element in an array.

 ## Features
 - 32-bit instruction set
-- Support for RISC-V base instructions (I-type, R-type, S-type, B-type, U-type, and J-type)
+- Support for RISC-V base instructions (I-type, R-type, S-type, B-type, U-type, and J-type) and floor_log
 - Single-cycle execution
 - Memory-mapped I/O support for load/store operations